c-jaenicke/i3-setup/README.md

 Tasks after installing the packages and copying configs:

-1. Install [junegunn/vim-plug](https://github.com/junegunn/vim-plug), a vim plugin manager.
-    1. Run `.config/nvim/autoload/install-plug-vim.sh`
-    2. Open `nvim`
-    3. Type `:PlugInstall` hit enter
-2. Install `starship` for a better shell and prompt
+1. Install `starship` for a better shell and prompt
-3. Install zsh plugins
+2. Install zsh plugins
     1. Run `git clone https://github.com/zsh-users/zsh-syntax-highlighting.git ~/.zsh/plugins/zsh-syntax-highlighting/`
     2. Run `git clone https://github.com/zsh-users/zsh-autosuggestions ~/.zsh/zsh-autosuggestions`
-4. Change your shell using `chsh -s $(which zsh)` log out and back in, or reboot
+3. Change your shell using `chsh -s $(which zsh)` log out and back in, or reboot
-5. Perform all or most of the steps described in the following chapters
+4. Perform all or most of the steps described in the following chapters

 ## Changing Default Editor, Browser and Compiler